ONCE UPON A TIME

-“Once Upon A time in San Francisco – The Black Hatchet” and its sequels are Historical/Action/Adventure/ Martial Arts stories with the “superhero” element that is the most popular genre in American cinema.
+“Once Upon A time in San Francisco – The Black Hatchet” and its sequels are Historical, Action, Adventure and Martial Arts stories with the “Hero” element that is the most popular genre in American cinema.

 The culturally diverse cast mirrors the most sought-after age group of 18 – 34, including the Black Hatchet, his love interest Lorna and his kidnapped sister Rose who is 14.
 Much of the cast is Chinese (this is a key foreign audience for action film distribution, see table below), plus Native and African American characters as well as commanding female characters, especially for 1906.